In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Each is embedded with smart sensors and designed to be worn by warehouse operators.

-The devices are connected to the web and provide information to guide users on speeding up operations.
+The devices are connected to the web and provide information to guide users in speeding up operations.

-For example, they can show you how to stock, receive, navigate, ship, and even how to lift goods - all without taking your eyes off your work.
+For example, they can show you how to stock, receive, navigate, ship, and even lift goods – all without taking your eyes off your work.

 Other benefits associated with wearables include:

 - Less distracted workers.
-Wearables eliminate the need for cumbersome paperwork or electronics, freeing workers to focus on picking tasks
+Wearables eliminate the need for cumbersome paperwork or electronics, freeing workers to focus on order-picking tasks.

 The major manufacturers of wearables are: